shahpathik/shahpathik.github.io/essays/lost.md

 I observed quietly as the trolleybus left the city and entered the suburbs where it began to slowly empty itself.
 Local teenagers, city workers, and elderly people all took their turns.
 I confidently sat there towards the back of the trolley, listening carefully for any mention of my street name.

 Suddenly, the trolley came to an abrupt and unpleasant halt.
-I stared incoherently as the bus driver got up, turned towards me, and started yelling some foreign words.
+I stared incoherently at the bus driver as he got up, turned towards me, and started yelling some foreign words.
 It took me a good 10-15 seconds to finally realize that the trolley had reached the end of its route, and I was the only person left on board.
 I quickly strung together some Spanish words, attempting to let the driver know that I understood him, and I hopped off the trolley.

 At some point, I had left the suburbs and entered an industrial area, with few buildings or people except the occasional run down automobile shop.
 Since it was my first day, I had no cellphone, so I couldn't call my host family to pick me up or rely on good ole Google Maps to lead me home.
 With only a crumpled paper map and my own wisdom to guide me, I started trekking down the road, heading back where the trolley came from.